MicrosoftDocs/PlayReady/Docs/Overview/developing-sl3000-products.md

 A PlayReady Security Level is a publicly available and widely understood definition of robustness for PlayReady Products.
 While products may exceed the robustness requirements for a specific PlayReady Security Level, it establishes the minimum bar that must be met by a product in order to consume content requiring the defined level of protection.
 The [PlayReady Compliance and Robustness Rules](http://www.microsoft.com/playready/licensing/compliance/) updated in April 2015 introduce the PlayReady Security Level 3000 (SL3000), and requirements for PlayReady TEE implementations to meet the hardware security requirements for PlayReady Enhanced Content Protection.
 PlayReady SL3000 is designed to be sufficient to meet the security standards for a wide range of content producers, including premium Hollywood content.

-PlayReady SL3000 Self-Assessment is intended to assist PlayReady Licensees in obtaining distribution rights for UHD (4K), other types of Enhanced Content (e.g. HDR, 3D, etc.), and new Enhanced Content Delivery Models (e.g., early window).
+PlayReady SL3000 Self-Assessment is intended to assist PlayReady Licensees in obtaining distribution rights for UHD (4K), other types of Enhanced Content (for example, HDR, 3D, and so on), and new Enhanced Content Delivery Models (for example, early window).

 The security of a PlayReady Product depends critically on the robustness of the PlayReady implementation.
 A security review, including hardware and firmware, is required for Intermediate Products to qualify for SL3000.
-The security review is based on the SL3000 Requirements, outlined in Section 4 of this document.
+The security review is based on the SL3000 Requirements, outlined in Section 3 of this document.
 This security review must be documented, and the documentation communicated to companies building a Final Products based on this Intermediate Product.
 This security review can be conducted by a third-party test house, or by the implementer themselves (the IPL).

 ![PlayReady SL3000 IPL Design](../images/sl3000_design_ipl.png)

 PlayReady Final Products are not required to be reviewed by a third-party test house to qualify for SL3000 Compliance.
 However, Final Products that wish to ship with an SL3000 Certificate may only do so when they meet the requirements for SL3000 Compliant Final Products.
 This requires the Final Product to utilize an SL3000 Conformant Intermediate Product and conform to the SL3000 Compliance and Robustness rules.

 ![PlayReady SL3000 FPL Design](../images/sl3000_design_fpl.png)